microsoft/WhatTheHack/xxx-MasteringLinux/README.md

-# What The Hack - xxx-MasteringLinux
+# What The Hack - xxx-Mastering Linux

 ## Introduction
 This hachathon will serve as an introduction to important command line concepts and skills on Linux environments.